 The soil resource plan can be included in the landscape/tree protection plan with the permit set or can be separated into a separate document.
-The best course of action would be to submit the documents to the city arborist as early as possible, along with engineering studies, to assure a suitable review process has been engaged.
+The best course of action preceding construction plan review would be to submit the documents to the city arborist as early as possible, along with engineering studies, to assure a suitable review process has been engaged.
 The report from the arborist could be made ready before permits are issued or while in a review.

 Essentially, the resource plan is a map and a prescription of work to help the general contractor to direct the flow of construction activity with an awareness of the potential for soil damage.
 If an area is heavily compacted and to be used for future landscaping, this particular area may need a soil preparation process with amendments to make the soil bed ready for receiving trees and other vegetation.
 It also does not serve to damage the owner's property.
-The future Landscape and Tree Manual will provide information on retaining a healthy soil, how to test for the conditions, and methods on how to amend the soils for planting after severe compaction has occurred by using techniques like topsoil fracturing.
+The Landscape and Tree Manual Section 5 - Urban Soils provides information on retaining a healthy soil, how to test for the conditions, and methods on how to amend the soils for planting after severe compaction has occurred by using techniques like topsoil fracturing.
 The process loosens and recharges the soil to make ready a healthier growing site for newly planted nursery stock trees.
 It's not a process for around large established trees on the site.